ajitid/react-ts-tw-base/README.md

 pnpm install
 ```

 to install all the dependencies.
+If it asks you to install `only-allow`, then press 'y' and hit Enter to allow it.

 ## Setup VS Code